 Through a passionate and aggressive campaign, Ogham Art is soliciting the support of many....artists, customers, entrepreneurs, Irish-Americans & the Irish diaspora, Celtophiles around the world.
 They are also seeking the support of those who feel that such a reputable and admirable institution such as the Dublin Zoo should be held to a higher standard.
 Their commitment to wildlife is unwavering but it shouldn't end there.
 The integrity of their conservation projects should be extended to any and all exhibits seen by their 1 million annual visitors, including their Wild Lights experience.

 The modern cultural relevance of Ogham is greatly dependent on the vitality of a proud group of dedicated and passionate Ogham artists spreading the pride of Irish heritage.
 If Ogham as an art form is marginalized, these artists and their craft will disappear.
 The Dublin Zoo has marginalized Ogham as an art form and has dismissed those who have dedicated their lives to preserving Irish history and heritage by claiming that any original artistic presentation of Ogham by individuals is not protectable because the Ogham alphabet itself is not protectable.

 This is where the court of public opinion plays a role.
-In this David versus Goliath scenario, Colleen looks for those who are disturbed (maybe even outraged) by the actions of the Zoo to champion her cause.
+In this David versus Goliath scenario, Colleen is using social media and the press (here and abroad) to seek support of those disturbed by the Zoo's actions.